History of Hezbollah: Foundation

 Scholars differ as to when Hezbollah came to be a distinct entity.
 Various sources list the official formation of the group as early as 1982 whereas Diaz and Newman maintain that Hezbollah remained an amalgamation of various Shi'a groups until as late as 1985.
 Another version states that it was formed by supporters of Sheikh Ragheb Harb, a leader of the resistance killed by Israeli Shin Bet agents in February 1984.

-Regardless of when the name came into official use, a number of Shia groups were slowly assimilated to form the organization following the 1982 Israeli invasion of Lebanon, including Islamic Jihad Organization, Islamic Dawa Party, Association of Muslim Students, Islamic Amal, Imam Husayn Fedayeen, Organization of the Oppressed on Earth and the Revolutionary Justice Organization.
-The movement ultimately gathered Shiites from across the political spectrum in Lebanon: from former member of Fatah's elite Force 17 Imad Mughniyeh, to Islamic Dawa Party member Abbas al-Musawi, to former Amal Movement member Hassan Nasrallah.
-Hezbollah's strength was enhanced by the dispatching of 1,000–2,000 members of the Islamic Revolutionary Guard Corps in the summer of 1982, who trained and armed Hezbollah members with the financial backing of Iran.
-Iranian clerics, most notably Ali Akbar Mohtashamipur, supervised this activity.
+Regardless of when the name came into official use, a number of Shia groups were slowly assimilated to form the organization following the 1982 Israeli invasion of Lebanon.
+In summer of 1982, around 1,000–2,000 IRGC troops, notably the 27th brigade which distinguished itself in Battle of Khorramshahr and was considered among the best in the Iranian army, and the 58th elite unit, made way into the Beqaa Valley, where they conducted training for thousands of young fighters.
+The trainees also included former members of the underground Islamic Dawa Party, members of the Association of Muslim Students, former Amal cadres, some former Communists of the Communist Action Organization and former Shiite members of Fatah.
+This was somewhat reflected in the diverse backgrounds of the prominent members: from former member of Fatah's elite Force 17 Imad Mughniyeh, to Islamic Dawa Party member Abbas al-Musawi, to former Amal Movement member Hassan Nasrallah.
 By 1984, thousands of Shiites had been enlisted into Hezbollah, including most of the important Shiite clergy.

+Initially, members of the "Islamic Resistance in Lebanon" conducted operations under the name of Lebanese National Resistance Front, different aliases or smaller groups that were eventually absorbed within Hezbollah.
+These included the notorious Islamic Jihad Organization, Islamic Amal, Imam Husayn Fedayeen, Organization of the Oppressed on Earth and the Revolutionary Justice Organization.

-By 1987, Hezbollah had become the main politico-military force among the Shia community in Lebanon, and boasted a militia of around 25,000.
+Iranian clerics, most notably Ali Akbar Mohtashamipur, supervised the arming and funding of Hezbollah.
+By 1986–1987, Hezbollah had become the main politico-military force among the Shia community in Lebanon, effectively controlling all of Dahieh and the Beqaa Valley, and boasted an armed force of 25,000.

 After publicly announcing the formation of Hezbollah in 1985, Sheikh Subhi Tufaili became its first Secretary-General elected by the Shura council.
 In 1991 Sayyed Abbas al-Musawi substituted Tufaili as Secretary-General but was assassinated within months by Israel, and was succeeded by Sayyed Hassan Nasrallah.

 Ideology

-During its early days, Hezbollah sought to establish an Islamic state in Lebanon similar to Iran by virtue of the country's cantonization at the time (i.e Christian East Beirut canton, Druze Civil Administration of the Mountain, Northern canton in Zgharta).
+During its early days, Hezbollah sought to establish an Islamic state in Lebanon similar to Iran by virtue of the country's cantonization at the time (i.e. Christian East Beirut canton, Druze Civil Administration of the Mountain, Northern canton in Zgharta).
 The party has reportedly since abandoned this goal and formally renounced it in its second political manifesto published in 2009.